Some infinite-dimensional representations of certain Coxeter groups: Preliminaries

 \section{Preliminaries}

-In this section we recollect some notations and terminologies used in this article.
-We use $e$ to denote the unity in a group.
-Coxeter systems considered throughout this paper are all irreducible and of finite rank.
+In this section we recollect some notations and terminology used in this paper.
+We use $e$ to denote the identity in a group.
+Coxeter groups considered throughout this paper are all irreducible and of finite rank.